shrestabs/ucsc-incominggrad/README.md

 > Practically at least 3.
 At most 6.
 Average is 4.
 (Sept Joining Year (to) December Joining Year+1)
 - How many courses per quarter?
 > At least 2 As a international student to maintain a full-time student status we require 10 credits.So, two 5 credit courses is usual.
 3 is pushing it.
 4 is impossible.
 Alternatively 3 + TAing is impossible.
 The first quarter is an exception.
 3 courses is manageable including CMPS200 as one.
+**Bonus question:**
+- How to maintain full-time student status with the college without taking 10 credit course:
+> There is a course called independent study/CMPS297.
+That is a filler 5 credit course that u can take with the permission of a professor and work on your project/thesis.
+What is expected out of this course depends on which Prof. signed your independent study course.
+You can even take 2 CMPS297 a quarter and stay a full time student and just do research.
+You will have to pay the quarters’ full fee though. <https://grad.soe.ucsc.edu/independentstudy>
 - When to choose courses?
 > You will get a mail from the grad advisor (Alicia Haley).
 Typically 45 days before beginning of quarter.
 - When to take CMPS200/CMPE200?
 > Should be taken in the 1st quarter.
 See requirements.
 - Can CMPE202 Requirement be waived (CS grads only)?
 > Yes.
 With an oral test with one of the CMPE202 Profs.
 If you failed the test, you need to take the course with Letter grade to get done with the requirement.

 GRADES
 ------